roxensox/WeatherWatcherTUI/README.md

 - [ ] Ability to add new APIs to request from and display data dynamically
 - [ ] Graphics to represent the weather conditions

+### Higher-Level Plans
+- [ ] Make this a more general API reader
+- [ ] Generate config from API endpoint (should be easy with a JSON response)
+- [ ] Make a menu to edit the config from the TUI

 ## Examples

 ### Basic weather view